cjiang2/VDCNN/README.md

 Results are reported as follows:  (i) / (ii)
  - (i): Test set accuracy reported by the paper (acc = 100% - error_rate)
- - (ii): Test set accuracy reproduced by this Tensorflow implementation
+ - (ii): Test set accuracy reproduced by this Keras implementation

 Results for Max Pooling: